I started teaching in the fall of 2000 at Laidlaw School - and taught Art, Media Literacy, Social Studies, English, and the Gifted Education Program.

 In the fall of 2012 I started a one-year term position as the Visual Arts Consultant for Pembina Trails School Division.
 I was excited to have the chance to work for a year as a resource for an innovative bunch of elementary teachers who wanted to develop awesome art projects at their schools.

 At FRC, I have been the Creative Arts Department Head, the Professional Development Program Leader, and the Student Engagement Program Leader.
-I currently supervise the GSA (Gender and Sexuality Alliance), I have been the Slam Club coach, I host the Underground Art Club, and have been a supervisor for The Scribbler (a published anthology of student art, photography and writing).
+I started a GSA (Gay-Straight Alliance), I have been the Slam Club coach.
+I hosted the Underground Art Club, and have been a supervisor for The Scribbler (a published anthology of student art, photography and writing).
+This year, I supervise the Women's Empowerment Group and the Gender & Sexuality Alliance.

-I've been actively involved on a number of divisional and provincial committees, including the Grades 9-12 Visual Arts Curriculum Development Pilot Committee with Manitoba Education Citizenship and Youth, the Manitoba Association of Art Education (I'm their President and Website Manager).
-I have spent a lot of time on school-based committees researching best practices in mental health, literacy, assessment, and creativity development (among other important and exciting things).
+I've been actively involved on a number of divisional and provincial committees, including the Grades 9-12 Visual Arts Curriculum Development Pilot Committee with Manitoba Education Citizenship and Youth, the Manitoba Association of Art Education (I was their President, Treasurer and Website Manager).
+I have spent a lot of time on school-based committees researching best practices in mental health, literacy, assessment, and creativity development.

 Outside of school, I organized and ran Artstravaganza,from 2001-2005.
 It was a series of 18 artist workshops held on one day every year!
 I have also been on the organizing committee for Pembina Trails School Division's Sight Unseen Student Art Show (over 1000 student works on exhibit every April at Polo Park Mall) for the past 12 years.